michaelisadullguy-star/Processing-image-data-in-aestbeac/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Apache 2.0 License](LICENSE).